digital-asset/docs.daml.com/docs/2.8.0/docs/kubernetes/04-deploy-daml-enterprise/01-helm-deployment/01-helm-deployment-preparation.rst

 **********

 * Set up access to Daml Enterprise Helm charts
-* Prepare Kubernetes environment
+* Prepare the Kubernetes environment
-* Install Daml Enterprise components with Helm
+* Install the Daml Enterprise components with Helm

 Prerequisites
 *************